gkellogg/gkellogg.github.io/_posts/2011-05-07-cme-and-the-semantic-web.md

     </blockquote>

     <p>
       This is rather misleading.
 As pointed out by your source, this is largely attributable to sites wanting to integrate with three particular big sites: Yahoo!, Google and Facebook.
 The Yahoo! bit (SearchMonkey) has already been discontinued.
-Google and Facebook don&#8217;t actually implement RDFa processing as specified even though they use syntax that looks like RDFa.
-This makes it appear that something standards-based is going on even though for all practical purposes, what&#8217;s happening is that sites are using Google&#8217;s service-specific markup and Facebook&#8217;s service-specific markup to be ingested by Google-written code or Facebook-written code&#8211;not by serendipitous Semantic Web agents that implement RDFa as specced.
+Google and Facebook don't actually implement RDFa processing as specified even though they use syntax that looks like RDFa.
+This makes it appear that something standards-based is going on even though for all practical purposes, what's happening is that sites are using Google's service-specific markup and Facebook's service-specific markup to be ingested by Google-written code or Facebook-written code&#8211;not by serendipitous Semantic Web agents that implement RDFa as specced.
     </p>

     <hr />